pytorch/rfcs/RFC-0027-PyTorch-Distributed-Tensor.md

 -   DistributedTensor could natively offer Tensor Parallelism solution in eager mode, just like our current ShardedTensor solution.
 Moreover, it gives additional flexibility for advanced users who want to mix sharding and replication.
 -   DistributedTensor could be used as a basic building block of a compiler based solution to do distributed training
 -   DistributedTensor could act as a SPMD programming model entry point for ML System Engineers, providing good UX to mix up different types of parallelism.

-## Related Works

-This work is mainly inspired by [GSPMD](https://arxiv.org/pdf/2105.04663.pdf), [Oneflow](https://arxiv.org/pdf/2110.15032.pdf) and [TF’s DTensor](https://www.tensorflow.org/guide/dtensor_overview).
-All of these three works use a single “distributed tensor” concept for both replication and sharding, and the solutions could enable users to build up their distributed training program in a uniform SPMD programming model.
-Specifically:

-GSPMD:
--   GSPMD is now the fundamental component of JAX/TensorFlow distributed training and enables various optimizations with the XLA compiler to allow users to train their models efficiently in a large scale setting.
--   Fundamentally, GSPMD have three types of sharding strategies within a tensor: “tiled”, “replicated”, “partially tiled” to represent sharding and replication.
--   At the core of GSPMD Partitioner, it utilizes the XLA compiler to do advanced optimizations, i.e. sharding propagation and compiler based fusion.
--   XLA mark_sharding API: PyTorch XLA’s [mark_sharding](https://github.com/pytorch/xla/pull/3476) API uses [XLAShardedTensor](https://github.com/pytorch/xla/issues/3871) abstraction (i.e. sharding specs) in PyTorch/XLA.
-Under the hood XLAShardedTensor is utilizing the GPSMD partitioner to enable SPMD style training on TPU.

-OneFlow GlobalTensor:

--  OneFlow is building up their own solution of the “GlobalTensor” concept, which is a variant form of GSPMD sharding, allowing users to explore different parallel strategies with GlobalTensor.
--  OneFlow also has three types of tensor, but they are slightly different from GSPMD: “split”, “broadcast”, and “partial sum”.
-They don’t use partially tiled and instead have a concept of partial sum to partition the values.

-TensorFlow DTensor:
--   [DTensor Concepts](https://www.tensorflow.org/guide/dtensor_overview) is an extension of TensorFlow synchronous distributed training. its sharding API, supported features and its compilation passes with MLIR.
--   DTensor also allows sharding and replication on an n-d mesh like device network.
--   DTensor implements MLIR passes to do propagation and operator implementations.

-There are also several cutting edge research fields that embeds tensor sharding as part of the system, i.e. [Megatron-LM](https://arxiv.org/pdf/1909.08053.pdf) for tensor parallelism on Transformer based models.
-[DeepSpeed](https://github.com/microsoft/DeepSpeed) for training large scale models with different optimization techniques on top of tensor sharding.

-In PyTorch, we have existing [ShardedTensor](https://docs.google.com/document/d/1WEjwKYv022rc1lSrYcNWh3Xjx9fJC7zsrTKTg0wbPj0/edit?usp=sharing) work in the prototype stage, which introduces basic PyTorch sharding primitives as our Tensor Parallelism solution.
-But ShardedTensor only has tensor sharding support, which makes it hard to be used by users to describe other data distributions strategies like replication or replication + sharding.
-As a distributed system developer who wants to explore more parallelism patterns, it’s crucial to have a basic building block that describes the data distribution in a uniform way.

 ## PyTorch Distributed Tensor